shalter-gen/quickstart-gcp-stef/manual/1-Prereqs.md

 ### 5.)
 Create PrivateEdition Cloud Build Builder image
 Before the rest of the GCP platform can be provisioned, a custom Cloud Build builder image needs to be created.
 This image will contain the necessary tools, SDK's, etc to perform the rest of the provisioning tasks.

 A CloudBuild trigger is created called "0-Create-PrivateEdition-Builder" is created.
 Run this Cloud Build job to create the necessary Builder image.

-### 6.)
-DNS Considerations and Delegation
-The Terraform logic in future steps will setup Google Cloud DNS and create a wildcard entry A record entry with value of "*.PROVIDED_FQDN" for the MultiCloud applications.
-As the MultiCloud Services are spun up and if they require external access, then the wildcard entry will be used to provide DNS resolution.
-Also Cert-Manager will use this entry for the ACME challenge when provisioning a certificate for the service.